-Expounding on the content of her first classic Wise Woman Herbal “The Childbearing Year,” she explained to the midwives, the differences tween the uses of blue and black cohosh during birth.
+Expounding on the content of her first classic Wise Woman Herbal The Childbearing Year, she explained to the midwives, the differences between the uses of blue and black cohosh during birth.

 Leaving Joyce Kilmer, en route to meet a Cherokee grandmother who has been involved with the women's conference, we noticed road signs written in Cherokee script.
 It was a vivid and sobering reminder of the indigenous language and culture of this land.